 7. Strängnäs Cathedral, Sweden

 The grave of the beloved daughter.
-After becoming the rulers of Sweden, Catherine and John reburied their firstborn Isabella in Strängnäs Cathedral.
-The famous Flemish sculptor and architect Willem Boy created a tombstone for her at the request of her parents.
-This is one of the most unique children's tombstones in Sweden, distinguished by high artistic quality.
+Following their ascension to the Swedish throne, Catherine and John had their firstborn daughter, Isabella, reburied in Strängnäs Cathedral.
+At their request, renowned Flemish sculptor and architect Willem Boy created a stunning tombstone for the child.
+This unique memorial, distinguished by its exceptional artistry, is one of the most remarkable children's tombstones in Sweden.

 Excerpt from the book The Bride of War: